 On February 25, 2011, a Complaint and Demand for Jury Trial was filed against the Company in the United States District Court, Middle District of Florida, Tampa Division, styled: Charles D. Nyberg; Mary J. Nyberg; and Red Rock Partners, an Arizona general partnership vs. Cryo-Cell International, Inc, Case No. 8:11-CV-399-T-30AEP.
 The Complaint was amended on May 25, 2011 and served on the Company on May 26, 2011.
-The Complaint alleged that the Company had underpaid amounts owed to plaintiffs' Florida and Texas Revenue Sharing Agreements with the Company.
+The Complaint alleged that the Company had underpaid amounts owed to plaintiffs pursuant to the Florida and Texas Revenue Sharing Agreements with the Company.
 The Complaint did not specify the amount claimed, other than stating that it was more than \$75,000 which is the jurisdictional amount of the court the complaint was filed in.
-It was not possible for the Company to estimate the loss or the range of possible loss, due to the meaningful legal uncertainties associated with the claim and the fact that the complaint did not specify the amount of damages sought.